kekeimiku/PointerSearcher-X/readme.md

 It contains three tools:

-- `ptrsx-scan` for scanning pointer files.
+- `scanner` for scanning pointer files.

-- `ptrsx-dumper` for dump process memory.
+- `dumper` for dump process memory.

-- `ptrsx-inject` for dynamic library injection.

 This program does not require the running status of the target process.
 It only needs a dump file to perform pointer scanning.
 You can use the pointer scanning function on any supported platform.
 For example, generate a dump file on macOS and then perform scanning on a Linux server.